- Wii Health and Safety Precautions

 WARNING - Repetitive Motion Injuries and Eyestrain

 Playing video games can make your muscles, joints, skin or eyes hurt.
 Follow these instructions to avoid problems such as tendinitis, carpal tunnel syndrome, skin irritation or eyestrain:

 - Avoid excessive play.
-Parents should monitor their children for
+Parents should monitor their children for appropriate play.

-- Take a 10 to 15 minute break every hour, even if you don’t think you
+- Take a 10 to 15 minute break every hour, even if you don’t think you need it.

 - If your hands, wrists, arms or eyes become tired or sore while playing, or if you feel symptoms such as tingling, numbness, burning or stiffness, stop and rest for several hours before playing again.

 - If you continue to have any of the above symptoms or other discomfort during or after play, stop playing and see a doctor.

 To avoid electric shock when you use this system: